CodingItWrong/surely-expo/README.md

 Backend is <https://api.surelytodo.com>.
 If you'd like to build the client yourself, you can still use the same backend, or you can set up your own installation of [surely-api](https://github.com/CodingItWrong/surely-api) to point to.

+## Code Features

+- Deployed to both iOS and web.
+Only blocker on Android is a dependency requiring [intl support](https://github.com/web-ridge/react-native-paper-dates#android-caveats).
+- Material Design with dark mode support on all platforms via React Native Paper.
+- Navigation via React Navigation including a drawer that smoothly transitions between persistent on large viewports and collapsible on small.
+- Uses a custom styling library, [`react-native-style-queries`](https://github.com/bignerdranch/BNR-react-native-style-queries), to apply responsive styles declaratively in a way inspired by media queries.
+- Since it is a "CRUD" app, uses JSON:API for the data layer to minimize client and server code needed to be written.
+Uses a custom client library, [`@codingitwrong/jsonapi-client`](https://github.com/CodingItWrong/jsonapi-client/).
+- Thoroughly tested via React Native Testing Library.
+- Dependencies kept up-to-date with minimal effort: when tests pass and app boots, can be confident nothing's broken.

 ## Support

 You have two options for getting support with Surely: